dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 You're done setting up your data source file for Model Builder.
 Click the **Next step** button link to move to the next step in Model Builder.

-## Set up image data files
+## Set up image classification data files

-Model Builder expects image data to be JPG or PNG files organized in folders that correspond to the categories of the classification.
+Model Builder expects image classification data to be JPG or PNG files organized in folders that correspond to the categories of the classification.

 To load images into Model Builder, provide the path to a single top-level directory: